Vivekanand-R/AI-Product-Framework/C. Area Of Focus/README.md

 **33. Emerging Technologies** (AI evolution timeline)

+Emerging AI capabilities are evolving from today’s specialized, domain-focused systems (e.g., conversational AI, vision, and early physical AI) toward potential AGI with cross-domain adaptability, and eventually ASI with transformative intelligence.
+Current products are built around focused capabilities, but the trajectory is toward more integrated, multimodal, and autonomous systems.
+This shift will move product design from feature-level intelligence to system-level orchestration.
+For PMs, the key challenge is balancing expanding capability with control, safety, and real-world usability.

             A. ANI (Artificial Narrow Intelligence) – 2010s–today: Task-specific AI (chatbots, image recognition, recommendation engines).
             B. AGI (Artificial General Intelligence) – ~2040–2070 (speculative): Human-level AI that can learn and adapt across domains.
             C. ASI (Artificial Superintelligence) – ~2070+ (highly speculative): AI far beyond human intelligence, with massive potential and risks.

 **34. From Web 1.0 to Web 3.0: A Journey of Digital Evolution**

+The web has evolved from static information access (Web 1.0) to interactive, user-generated platforms (Web 2.0), and now toward decentralized, AI-driven ecosystems with greater user ownership (Web 3.0).
+This shift moves products from content delivery → engagement → ownership and intelligence, redefining how value, trust, and control are designed into digital experiences.

             A. Web 1.0 (1990s–early 2000s): Static, read-only web with limited user interaction.
             B. Web 2.0 (mid-2000s–2020s): Interactive, social, and user-generated content platforms.